amsa-code/egc-api/README.md

 Note that a number of design considerations are discussed in the opening description block of [openapi.yml](openapi.yml).

-Below is a visualization of the data model of an MSI broadcast.
+Below is a visualization of the data model of an MSI broadcast (as a [UML Class Diagram](https://en.wikipedia.org/wiki/Class_diagram).

 <img style="background-color:white" src="msi-class-diagram.svg"/>